velikoss/dotenv-zig/README.md

 # dotenv zig 0.14.0

-- dotenv is simple single file zig library for parsing a `.env` file.
+- dotenv is super simple single file zig library for parsing a `.env` file.
+- implementation is < 100 lines
 - Support for key-value pairs separated by `=` in the `.env` file.
 - No dependencies